BigDeviltjj/mxnet-detnet/README.md

 4.specific requirements can be obtained from error message when running the program.

-5.please make sure to clone the lastest commit version of this repository
+5.please make sure to clone the lastest commit version of this repository.

 ### demo